MonashDataFluency/python-workshop-base/workshops/docs/modules/plotting_with_ggplot.md

-Lets see if we can also include information about species and year
+Let's see if we can also include information about species and year.